railwayapp/docs/src/docs/develop/cli.md

 - `railway version` is being removed in favor of using `-V` or `--version` flags.
 - `railway build` is being removed in favor of using `railway variables` to output a local .env file (also the name was confusing)
 - `railway init` will no longer allow you to deploy a new Project with a Template.
 We have since re-worked the flow and realized that the Template deploy flow is best served in the dashboard

-## Timeline

-We hope to get the new CLI into our CLI offical release pipeline on **Friday 3 March 2023**.

-After this date, all _new_ installations from `npm`, `brew`, and the shell will install (v3.x.x).

-We plan to deprecate the v2 CLI and the API routes it depends on in the future.
-The goal is to transition the CLI before fully transitioning the API routes.

-We will be updating this page with more information as we get closer to the release date.